baloise/ui-library-next/packages/library/src/components/dropdown/readme.md

 ### `toggle() => Promise<void>`

-Open & closes the dropdown.
+Open or closes the dropdown.

 #### Returns